MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

 Set-MsolUser -UserPrincipalName michelle@contoso.onmicrosoft.com -PreferredDataLocation EUR
 ```

-**Notes**:
+> [!NOTE]

-- As mentioned previously you cannot use this procedure for synchronized user objects from on-premises Active Directory.
+> - As mentioned previously, you cannot use this procedure for synchronized user objects from on-premises Active Directory.
 You need to change the **PreferredDataLocation** value in Active Directory and synchronize it using AAD Connect.
 For more information, see [Azure Active Directory Connect sync: Configure preferred data location for Microsoft 365 resources](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-feature-preferreddatalocation).
+>

-- How long it takes to relocate a mailbox to a new geo location depends on several factors:
+> - How long it takes to relocate a mailbox to a new geo location depends on several factors:
+>

-  - The size and type of mailbox.
+>   - The size and type of mailbox.
+>

-  - The number of mailboxes being moved.
+>   - The number of mailboxes being moved.
+>

-  - The availability of move resources.
+>   - The availability of move resources.

 ### Move disabled mailboxes that are on Litigation Hold